evertharmeling/brouwkuyp-control/README.md

 `app/console brouwkuyp:brew`

-To consume message sent by the brew command be sure to have the consume command running via:
+To consume messages sent by the Arduino, be sure to have the consume command running via:

 `app/console brouwkuyp:consume`